Shivam2681/Shivam2681/README.md

 ## 👨‍💻 About Me

 Recent B.Tech graduate from **Netaji Subhas University of Technology (NSUT Delhi)**, formerly NSIT, with hands-on experience in developing production-ready applications.
-Specialized in React.js, Next.js, Node.js, and TypeScript with a strong foundation in Data Structures & Algorithms (500+ problems solved on LeetCode).
+Specialized in React.js, Next.js, Node.js, and TypeScript with a strong foundation in Data Structures & Algorithms (500+ problems solved on LeetCode & CodeStudio).

 **What I Do:**
 - Build responsive, performant web applications using modern JavaScript frameworks